Q: Do I need a US Ski & Snowboard license to race with Midwest Masters?

 We charge Race Fees for each race you compete in.
 The standard Race Fee is $25.
 Discounts are applied to this fee as follows:

 Kids may race with Midwest Masters!
 Our requirement, however, is that a parent/guardian must also be racing in each race for which they are registered.
 We allow children to race for $10 per Race.

 Early Season Packages

-We offer a wide array of heavily discounted early season packages.
+By far the most economical option for racing with Midwest Masters is to purchase one of our early season packages that are inclusive of Race Fees, Training fees, Banquet fees, and any License fees.
 These are designed to give our most loyal members steep discounts in return for signing up early, which helps us plan our season more effectively.

 Included with all Packages

 Q: What are the steps to completely register myself for races, and how are the charges applied?

 A: If you purchae a package, all registration will be set up for you.
 If registering manually, follow these two steps:

 A: All Race fees will be paid from your credit card on file (the same one you registered with) after the Race completes.
 You can change this card in your Account Profile if you wish.
 Any additional charges related to the race may also be processed at this time such as a t-shirt purchase, a late fee, raffle purchase, etc.

 If you purchased a Package, all races included in that package are paid for at the time of the package purchase.